1 Treasury Place

 1 Treasury Place (also known as the State Government Office) is a government office complex in Melbourne, Victoria, Australia.
-The building is the official location of the Office of the Premier of Victoria, currently headed by Jacinta Allan, and other integral government departments.
+The building is the official location of the Office of the Premier of Victoria, currently headed by Ben Carroll, and other integral government departments.
 The complex was constructed in the mid-1960s and comprises five levels of office accommodation.
 The building was designed by architect Barry Patten of Yuncken Freeman Architects Pty Ltd. according to the internationalist style of architecture.

 The building is home to the Victorian Government Department of Premier and Cabinet (DPC) and Department of Treasury and Finance (DTF).
-The building is also home to the office of the Secretary of DTF (currently Chris Barrett), the office of the Premier of Victoria (currently Jacinta Allan), and the office of the Treasurer of Victoria (currently Jaclyn Symes).
+The building is also home to the office of the Secretary of DTF (currently Chris Barrett), the office of the Premier of Victoria (currently Ben Carroll), and the office of the Treasurer of Victoria (currently Jaclyn Symes).